 If you can consider my complaint what will the Ombudsman look for?

-Some of the issues we can look at include that the council:
+Some of the issues we can look at include the council:

-- accepted that your neighbours were causing problems but didn't do anything to stop them, or
+- accepting your neighbours were causing problems but not doing anything to stop them,

 What happens if the Ombudsman finds that the council was at fault?